aharita/engineer-to-leader/docs/manager-to-director/module-2/index.md

   * *Director:* "You are failing them.
 You can't do career dev for 14 people.
 We are splitting into 'Core Product' and 'Platform'.
 You get two Tech Leads."
 * **The Reorg Pain:**
   * *Manager:* "The team hates reorgs."
-  * *Director:* "We are changing strategy.
+  * *Director:* "Everyone hates reorgs.
+We are changing strategy.
 The structure must follow the strategy.
 We will rip the band-aid off quickly.
-One day of chaos is better than 6 months of misalignment."
+One day of chaos is better than 6 months of misalignment.
+Also, the org chart is just 'musical chairs for adults' — they'll get used to it."
 * **The "Bus Factor" Split:**
   * *Manager:* Keeps all the "Payment" experts on one team.
   * *Director:* "We are embedding a Payment expert into the Checkout team.
 We need to distribute the knowledge, not silo it."